 When preparing for termite treatment or tenting (For Fumigation), some prep work will need to be done by the homeowner.
 Please note that these steps are imperative and must be completed for your safety: The list you see here is a general list to allow you a quick idea of the process.
 Upon hiring Imperial Pest Prevention's subcontracted fumigator, we will supply you with a detailed prep sheet and checklist.

 Exterior Tent Fumigation Prep Work:

-* A tent Fumigation process is one that can require much homework for a homeowner.
+* A tent Fumigation process can require much homework for a homeowner.
 One of the most important things that need to be done is trimming back all shrubs around the house so that the tarps will fall to the ground.
 (Hint: Wherever rainwater falls around your house is where the tarps will fall and where we need to work) Water the areas around the house near the structure and all plants close by.
 Tent Fumigation gas kills plants, which will help lessen the chance of damage.
 However, it will not prevent it.

 Any trees that hang closely over the home will also be required to have cuttings and trimmings so they do not hang over the structure(s).

 Any Fence that touches the structure and does not have a gate or opening will also have to be detached before tent fumigation.

 Pool enclosures are also recommended to be detached—those who cannot have to be covered in the treatment.
 Having a large pool enclosure adds considerably to the home's cubit footage and, therefore, drastically increases the tent fumigation price's price.

-* Any cracked windows, doors with bad weatherstripping, etc. will have to be either repaired or covered to ensure the fumigant does not leak from these locations.
+* Any cracked windows, doors with bad weatherstripping, etc., will have to be repaired or covered to ensure the fumigant does not leak from these locations.

 * Any sharp objects attached to the home, like satellite antennas, window awnings, etc., will be required to be lowered or removed before the tent fumigation.

 Homes that have Gas utilities will be required to be turned off by an authorized company before tent fumigation.